LandiMi2/Msc_Bioinformatics_Project/Commands.md

 next export your alignment, for this case you are intrested with sequence ID, Vcall, Dcall and Jcall.
 In the export command `-descrsR1` flag is used.

 ` mixcr exportAlignments -descrsR1 -vHit -dHit -jHit simulated_bovine.vdjca  simulated_alignments.txt `

+**To get a full alignment for MiXCR annotation**

+Add `-OallowPartialAlignments=true  -OallowNoCDR3PartAlignments=true` to the align command...this gives you a 98% alignment.

 You good to go....:smile:!!